 Geographic data can change over time; therefore, some layers may show stored temporal data, which is information about the changing state of a dataset over time.
 For example, the progression of a hurricane changes in sea temperature, destruction of wildlife habitat, or the spread of disease.
 These layers are called time-aware layers.

 You can configure a map with time-aware layers to display different periods of time.
 Stepping through time in your map can help you easily identify trends and patterns in the data that may have otherwise remained unnoticed.
-See the temporal renderer section of the Symbols and renderers topic for information about displaying temporal data on the map.
+Learn more about working with time-aware layers in the topic view temporal data.